arminfro/lixim/README.md

 # Lixim - Neovim Editor with Custom LazyVim Setup

-`lixim` is my personal Neovim distribution based on Nix and LazyVim.
+`lixim` is my personal Neovim configuration based on Nix and LazyVim.

 It features a pre-configured `neovim` program, accessible as a Nix package, or configured through Nix modules.